realtimeprojects/quixplorer/doc/INSTALL.md

 1. Download the latest version of QuiXplorer.
 2. Unzip it to a folder on your website. (e.g. /home/you/htdocs/quixplorer) (you may want to protect this folder using .htaccess)
+3. Copy the file "_config/_htusers.php.template" to "_config/.htusers.php",
-3. Copy the file "_config/conf.php.template" to "_config/conf.php",
+4. Copy the file "_config/conf.php.template" to "_config/conf.php",
-4. Set "home_dir" to your desired home folder (e.g. /home/you/htdocs)
+5. Set "home_dir" in 'conf.php' to your desired home folder (e.g. /home/you/htdocs)
-5. and set "home_url" to the corresponding URL. (e.g. http://yoursite)
+6. and set "home_url" to the corresponding URL. (e.g. http://yoursite)
-6. ** Change the admin passwort immediatly **
+7. ** Change the admin passwort immediatly **
-7. Have Fun...
+8. Have Fun...

 ### Troubleshooting